cfshi/coronavirus/MREB.app.md

 d) Any unique consent details, for example if the study involves consent in multiple stages or an ongoing consent process.

-The information and consent to the study will be stated online before the survey starts and participants will take about 1-2 minutes to read it before starting the survey.  online survey where proceeding with the survey implies consent.
-Proceeding with the survey implies consent when potential participants click the consent button.
-The survey won't begin without them acknowledging the information and sending the consent button.
+The information and consent to the study will be stated online before the survey starts and participants will take about 1-2 minutes to read it before starting the survey.
+The survey won't begin until participants click to acknowleded and consent to terms.

-There will be no documentation of consent forms in the online survey.

 # 16.9 Explain how participants will learn about study results:

-There will be basic analysis of the data post online.
+We will provide a link where participants (and others) can sign up to receive bulletins about our research publications and posts about what we learn from the data (independent of filling out the survey).

 # 16.10.1 Describe: